Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Inside a Tokyo maid café

-Maid cafés are one of Akihabara's signature cultural experiences.
-Here are a few that international visitors particularly enjoy.
+Maid cafés are one of Akihabara's most distinctive cultural experiences.
+Here are some popular options among international visitors.

 MAID√MADE